 - Eat healthy foods that contain a good mix of complex carbs and proteins – eating fatty foods in the evening can make it harder to rest.

-- Limit fluid intake – taking too many fluids increases your bathroom visits and interrupts your sleep.
+- Limit fluid intake – taking in excess liquids increases your bathroom visits and interrupts your sleep.

-Certain medications also cause insomnia or other sleep problems.
+Certain medications also cause insomnia.
 Examples include alpha-blockers, beta-blockers, corticosteroids, and statins.
 If you noticed your sleep changes after you started taking medication, there’s a great chance the drugs are causing the problem.

 Room temperature also determines the quality of your sleep.
 If it’s too hot, you’re more likely to wake up in the middle of the night with night sweats.
 On the other hand, if it’s too cold, you won’t warm up enough to be comfortable to sleep.

 This means the coffee you take stays active in your body for this long.
-If your goal is to sleep without problems, enjoy your cup of coffee in the morning and avoid it the rest of the day.
+If your goal is to sleep better, enjoy your cup of coffee in the morning and avoid it the rest of the day.
 You should also try to avoid eating right before bed.

-To fix this problem, schedule your cardio and strenuous gym workouts for mornings or early afternoon.
+To fix this problem, schedule your cardio and strenuous gym workouts for mornings or early afternoon hours.
 It’s also a good idea to exercise at least 3 hours before bedtime.
 You can use the evening hours for light activities like walking or yoga.